Executive Leadership Team

-Fern received his Honours Bachelor of Commerce degree in 1985 from the University of Windsor, and is an alumnus of the prestigious Getty Museum Leadership Institute program.
-Fern enjoys giving back to the community by mentoring with the Ottawa Community Immigrant Services Organization, volunteering at St. Mark’s Parish, and sitting as a member of the Board of Directors of the Diefenbunker Cold War Museum.
-Fern is a sports enthusiast, and he and his wife reside in Gatineau, Quebec.
+Fern obtained an Honours Bachelor of Commerce in 1985 from the University of Windsor, and is an alumnus of the prestigious Getty Museum Leadership Institute program.
+Fern is active in the community as a volunteer and mentor.
+Although retired from competitive athletics, he fuels his passion for sports as an avid fan.
+A proud father of two daughters, Fern resides with his wife in Gatineau, Quebec.

 Director General, Canada Science and Technology Museum